 Entering service during 1955 operating from aircraft carriers the type would serve in two crucial roles for the Fleet Air Arm during the Cold War.
-Firstly in the anti-submarine (AS) then in the
+Firstly in the anti-submarine then in the

-Airborne Early Warning (AEW) role.
+Airborne Early Warning role.
 Able to house a crew of three and with contra-rotating propellers the Gannet would spend nearly 25 years in service and be sold overseas as well.

 During the Second World War (1939 - 1945) submarine technology improved to the point that detection became harder and so a dedicated anti-submarine aircraft was essential.
 It was the Fairey Swordfish that the Fleet Air

 Arm originally tasked with the job but this was obsolete and in dire need of replacing.
 With this in mind during 1945 the Air Ministry issued Specification GR.17/45 which called for an aircraft to